 Hi, my name is Ciara Sherlock and I want to tell you about what I got out of my experience of studying On Track to Bath (OTB) at the University of Bath (UoB).

 First, a little bit of background.
-I am a first-year student studying BSc Management with a placement year.
+I am a third-year student studying BSc Management with a placement year.
 I studied Business Studies, Economics, Geography and EPQ at A level.
 The grades I received were AAA and an A in my EPQ.

 An EPQ is an Extended Project Qualification, it a project based on something you may be interested in or an academic interest you want to learn more on.
 The OTB project is a very similar format to the EPQ, and I shall mention later on why it can actually help you complete both at the same time.

 Getting onto this programme was a massive achievement, it was extremely competitive to get on, and getting a place meant I was one step closer to attending my dream university.

 Everyone says that they enjoy group work, when in fact it can be very difficult and daunting.
 But what I enjoyed the most was seeing my teammates come out of their shells and completing the project together.
 The further into the project we got, the more we enjoyed each other's company.

 What’s good about getting to know people on the programme is that you feel like you know a few people before you even get here.
 For example, I knew 5 people from my track and numerous others from different tracks who now study here.
 I was also able to get in contact with the Student Ambassadors who gave me help during the programme and continue to work and communicate with them.